 Dental Implants — Wakefield, MA

-Your One-Stop Shop for Dental Implants!
+Your One-Stop Shop for Permanent Tooth Replacement

+After your initial consultation and any necessary preliminary treatments, one or more implant posts will be surgically placed into your jawbone.
 Following surgery, your mouth needs time to heal.
 As it does, the jawbone and implant(s) form a natural bond in a process known as osseointegration.
 This bond between your implant(s) and jaw is what enables implant patients to enjoy such natural results.

 Once the osseointegration process is complete, you’ll return to our Wakefield dental office to have your custom-made prosthetic attached.
 This phase of care is known as the restoration phase.
 Once it’s complete, you can look forward to enjoying a beautiful new smile for years to come.